 ‘It can take weeks, months and, in some cases, even years to recover from burnout,’ says Karlsson.
 ‘So, ideally, you want to spot potential symptoms early before they become chronic.
 That way, you can take steps to pull yourself back from the brink before the situation becomes too problematic.’

-Here are common early signs to look out for.
+Here are the common early signs & symptoms of burnout to look out for.

 This is the kind of persistent tiredness that is not relieved by rest, so you feel mentally and emotionally drained and physically run-down most of the time.
 You’re low in energy and frequently feel overwhelmed.
 Research shows that when there is work overload, there is little opportunity to rest, recover and restore balance.